Vili Kovačič: 2017 railway referendum legal challenge

-The 2018 Local Elections Legal Challenge
+2018 local elections legal challenge

 In 2018, Kovačič challenged local elections results in Ljubljana due to alleged campaign finance and electoral corruption violations by mayor Zoran Janković.
 He requested a public hearing at the Administrative Court, but the court rejected his appeal without holding a hearing.
 Kovačič appealed to the Constitutional Court and succeeded.
 In June 2019, the court ruled that the Administrative Court violated Kovačič's rights by not holding a hearing.
 It ordered that within 30 days, the Administrative Court had to hold a public hearing and if violations are found, the composition of the city council should be changed or new elections should be held.

 As of April 2022, the Administrative Court still had not held a public hearing and Kovačič informed international organisations about alleged violations of international electoral norms.
-On October 11, 2019, Kovačič informed OSCE, ODIHR, the Council of Europe, the Venice Commission, and Group of States Against Corruption (GRECO) about the judicial delay and alleged judicial misconduct, and asked them to intervene or assist.
+On October 11, 2019, Kovačič informed OSCE, ODIHR, the Council of Europe, the Venice Commission, and the Group of States Against Corruption (GRECO) about the judicial delay and alleged judicial misconduct, and asked them to intervene or assist.
 Between 2019 and 2022, he numerous times publicly called the court to hold the hearing.
-In late 2021, the court announced that it would hold a hearing but only eight people could attend it in-person, and ten online.
+In late 2021, the court announced that it would hold a hearing but only eight people could attend it in person, and ten online.
 Kovačič protested that the online stream should be opened for more audience, and the court cancelled the hearing.

-Calling the Judge "a Pig"
+Insulting a judge

-During the highly publicised Milko Novič's Jamnik murder trial, in 2017, Kovačič called the judge Špela Koleta a "pig" (Slovenian: prasica).
-He referred to the George Orwell's Animal Farm, in which pigs are symbols of authoritarian rulers abusing their power.
-Koleta convicted Novič to 25 years imprisonment, but the Supreme Court had overturned the conviction.
+During Milko Novič's highly publicised Jamnik murder trial, in 2017, Kovačič publicly called judge Špela Koleta a "sow".
+He later asserted that this was not meant as a personal insult, but as a reference to George Orwell's Animal Farm, in which pigs represent authoritarian rulers abusing their power.
+Koleta sentenced Novič to 25 years imprisonment, but the Supreme Court overturned the conviction.
 In two retrials, Novič was found innocent.

-Judge Koleta pressed criminal charges and Kovačič was convicted in 2018 for an insult to 1260 Euros.
-He refused to pay the fine and has publicly asked for donations to pay his fine.
-Kovačič appealed relying on freedom of expression.
-In December 2021, the Supreme Court abolished the fine and issued Kovačič a warning.
+Judge Koleta pressed criminal charges.
+Kovačič was convicted in 2018, and fined 1260 Euros.
+Kovačič refused to pay the fine himself, and made a public appeal for donations.
+Kovačič also appealed, asserting his freedom of expression.
+In December 2021, the Supreme Court vacated the fine and instead issued Kovačič a warning.